 In fact, for people with acne-prone skin, the wrong moisturizer choice can seriously exacerbate the condition (and potentially be causing it in the first place!).
-What’s one way to help narrow down the list of moisturizer contenders?
+So what's one way to help narrow down the list of moisturizer contenders?
 Renowned Dermatologist Dr. Yoram Harth recommends that anyone with acne (or acne-prone skin) stick to oil-free moisturizers to help hydrate and protect the skin without causing breakouts.

-Does everyone need to use a moisturizer?
+Does everyone need to use a face moisturizer?

 Dermatologists tend to agree that everybody—regardless of their skin type—should consider moisturizer an essential part of their skincare routine.
-This is especially true for people with dry skin but is also strongly recommended for men and women with normal skin, combination skin, and even oily skin.
+This is especially true for people with dry skin and is strongly recommended for men and women with normal skin, combination skin, and even oily skin.
 The key is finding the right match for you.